netspective-studios/iac-appliance-sandbox/README.md

 ## Batteries Included

-The NSSA comes with everything you need to run a secure, minimally hardended, appliance for custom on-premise or cloud software.
+The NSSA comes with everything you need to run a secure, minimally hardended, appliance for custom on-premise or cloud software for containerized or non-containerized workloads.

 ### Installed for all appliances